latenitefilms/GyroflowToolbox/README.md

 You will need to install the latest [Gyroflow](https://gyroflow.xyz/download) application, before using Gyroflow Toolbox.

+## Limitations

+- Due to limitations in Final Cut Pro's FxPlug4 API - we currently can't determine the source start timecode of a clip.
+Because of this, the Gyroflow Toolbox effect should only be applied to a clip where the start of the clip hasn't been trimmed in the timeline (i.e. the clip you have in the timeline should show the first frame of the source clip).
+If you need to trim the start of this clip, you can use the full clip within a Compound Clip, then trim the Compound Clip as required.
+We have been in contact with the Final Cut Pro team about this, and there's currently no other workaround or solution.
+[Issue #8]

 ## Test Footage

 The Gyroflow team have kindly shared some test footage that contains gyro data on [Google Drive](https://drive.google.com/drive/folders/1sbZiLN5-sv_sGul1E_DUOluB5OMHfySh?usp=sharing).